Pan-grilled Octopus with Chorizo and Mojo Verde

-This popular recipe from the Iberian coast is a delightful combination of tender octopus, savory chorizo, and Mojo Verde, a zesty and herby green sauce.
-It’s a perfect choice for a special dinner or a gathering with friends.
+This popular recipe from the Iberian coast combines tender octopus, savory chorizo and Mojo Verde, a zesty herby green sauce.
+It is a good choice for a special dinner or a gathering with friends.

 - 2 cups (70 g) packed fresh cilantro (coriander leaves) or flat-leaf parsley